realeesh17/Security-101/README.md

 | **8.2**           | AI security fundamentals                | [AI security capabilities](https://github.com/microsoft/Security-101/blob/main/8.2%20AI%20security%20capabilities.md)           | Learn about AI security tooling and the controls that can be used to secure AI.                         |
 | **8.3**           | AI security fundamentals                | [Responsible AI](https://github.com/microsoft/Security-101/blob/main/8.3%20Responsible%20AI.md)          | Learn about what responsible AI is and AI specific harms that security professionals need to be aware of.                          |
 | **8.4**           | [End of module quiz](https://github.com/microsoft/Security-101/blob/main/8.4%20End%20of%20module%20quiz.md)
 ## 🎒 Other Courses

 Our  team produces other courses!
-Check out:
+Check out :

 - [ML for Beginners](https://aka.ms/ml-beginners?WT.mc_id=academic-96948-sayoung)
 - [Data Science for Beginners](https://aka.ms/datascience-beginners?WT.mc_id=academic-96948-sayoung)